FlexNexus/.github/README.md

-*Ugh, welcome to Gazzette!
-We very smart with rocks and fire!*
+*Ugh, Gazzette welcome!
+We super smart with 🔥 and 🪨!*

+Stanford clues?